Lazerbeak12345/chaml/README.md

 A built in type.
 One _strictly_ cannot downcast to this from a function.

-- has mathmatical methods on children- has mathmatical methods on children
+- has mathematical methods on children- has mathematical methods on children
   - `plus`
   - `minus`
   - `times`